TWBug/GoldCardHenge/content/help-desk.en.md

 publishDate: 2020-11-05T07:09:20.617Z
 cover_image_alt: null
 ---
-# Taiwan Gold Card Helpdesk
+# Taiwan Gold Card Help Desk

 The Taiwan Gold Card Office operates a bi-lingual helpdesk for applicants and current cardholders.

-You are welcome to email us at:
+If you have any questions, concerns, and suggestions, please don't hesitate to e-mail us at:

 help@taiwangoldcard.tw

-For any questions related to the Gold Card, or your move to Taiwan.
+For any questions related to the Gold Card or your move to Taiwan.